 Rates for pesticides are given as the maximum amount required to treat mature citrus trees unless otherwise noted.
-To treat smaller trees with commercial application equipment including handguns, mix the per acre rate for mature trees in 250 gallons of water.
-Calibrate and arrange nozzles to deliver thorough distribution and treat as many acres as this volume of spray allows.
+To treat smaller trees with commercial application equipment including handguns, mix the per-acre rate for mature trees in 250 gallons of water.
+Calibrate and arrange nozzles to deliver thorough distribution, and treat as many acres as this volume of spray allows.

 Table 1.
-Recommended Chemical Controls for Citrus Black Spot.
+Recommended chemical controls for citrus black spot.

-Pesticide FRAC MOA Mature Trees Rate/Acre1 copper fungicide M1 Use label rate.
-Enable 2F 3 8.0 fl oz.
-Do not apply more than 3 applications or 24 fl oz/acre/season Abound 11 9.0-15.5 fl oz.
-Do not apply more than 92.3 fl oz/acre/season for all uses.
+Pesticide FRAC MOA 2 Mature Trees Rate/Acre 1 copper fungicide M 01 Use label rate.
+Enable 2F4 3 8.0 fl oz.
+Do not apply more than 3 applications or 24 fl oz/acre/season.
+Abound 3 11 9.0-15.5 fl oz.
+Do not apply more than 90 fl oz/acre/season for all uses.
 Best applied with petroleum oil.
-Amistar Top (formerly Quadris Top) 11 + 3 15.4 fl oz.
-Do not apply more than 61.5 fl oz/acre/year Gem 500 SC 11 1.9-3.8 fl oz.
+Amistar Top (formerly Quadris Top) ^{3,4} 11 + 3 15.4 fl oz.
+Do not apply more than 61.5 fl oz/acre/year.
+Gem 500 SC 3 11 1.9-3.8 fl oz.
 Do not apply more than 15.2 fl oz/acre/season for all uses.
 Best applied with petroleum oil.
 Do not apply within 7 days of harvest.
-Headline SC 11 12-15 fl oz.
+Headline SC 3 11 12-15 fl oz.
 Do not apply more than 54 fl oz/acre/season for all uses.
 Best applied with petroleum oil.
-Pristine 11 + 7 16-18.5 oz.
-No more than 74 oz/acre/season
+Pristine ^{3,4} 11 + 7 16-18.5 oz.
+No more than 74 oz/acre/season.

-&lt;sup>1 Lower rates can be used on smaller trees.
+1 Lower rates can be used on smaller trees.
 Do not use less than minimum label rate.

-&lt;sup>2 Mode of action class for citrus pesticides from the Fungicide Resistance Action Committee (FRAC) 2018.
-Refer to ENY624, Pesticide Resistance Management, in the 2019-2020 Florida Citrus Production Guide for more details.
+2 Mode of action class for citrus pesticides from the Fungicide Resistance Action Committee (FRAC) 2020.
+Refer to ENY624, Pesticide Resistance and Resistance Management, chapter 4 in the 2020-2021 Florida Citrus Production Guide for more details.

-&lt;sup>3 Do not use more than 4 applications of strobilurin fungicides/season.
+3 Do not use more than 4 applications of strobilurin fungicides/season.
 Do not make more than 2 sequential applications of strobilurin fungicides (FRAC MOA 11).

-&lt;sup>4 Do not make more than 4 applications of Pristine or Amistar Top/season.
-Do not make more than 2 sequential applications of Pristine or Amistar Top before alternating to a non-strobilurin, SDHI (FRAC MOA 7) or DMI (FRAC MOA 3).
+4 Do not make more than 4 applications of Pristine or Amistar Top/season.
+Do not make more than 2 sequential applications of Pristine or Amistar Top before alternating to a non-strobilurin, non-SDHI (FRAC MOA 7), non-DMI (FRAC MOA 3) fungicide.